dtortosa/genetics_trainability_australia/to_do_combat_genes.md

 - PRS
     - We need a base cohort and a target cohort
     - See explanations in "03a_association_analyses.py"
+    - Exploring the application of deep learning methods for polygenic risk score estimation
+    - AI-enabled evaluation of genome-wide association relevance and polygenic risk score prediction in Alzheimer’s disease
+    - Leveraging Machine Learning and Genetic Risk Scores for the Prediction of Metabolic Syndrome in Children with Obesit
+    - Genome-Wide Polygenic Score for Muscle Strength Predicts Risk for Common Diseases and Lifespan: A Prospective Cohort Study

 - Machine learning bishop, tneemls miestra sufociente para training eval?
 Si no cogemos snps previamentr asociados y con eso hacemos el polygenic score en caso de que no tengamos muestra para hacer nuestra propia seleccion y luego testarla.